Chickasaw Plum: First Springtime Blossom

 If you have skinny leaves it is either the Chickasaw or Flatwood.
 If the tips of the teeth on the leaves have yellow or red glands (you’ll need a hand lens) it is the Chickasaw, otherwise the Flatwood.
 If you have fat leaves with a strong pointed tip, it’s the American though it is not common here.
 Locally the fruit of the Chickasaw (Prunus angustifolia) ripens to a sweet red in the spring and is gone by June.
 It often forms a thicket.

 The Flatwood (Prunus umbellata) which often stands alone, ripens to black or yellow and can be around through the summer into the fall.
 The American (Prunus americana) tends to fruit in late summer to early fall and has red fruit.
 The fruit of the Flatwood often remains amazingly bitter and hard even after months on the tree.
-Settlers used it to make jellies or fed it to livestock, hence its other common name, Hog Plum.
+Settlers used it to make jellies or fed it to livestock, hence its other common name, Hog Plum though there are several “hog” plums.
 Native Americans and settlers, however, regularly ate of the American and Chickasaw plums, the latter developing very sweet fruit with a tang.
 The first foragers used the plums fresh and dried for winter use.
 Some tribes took out the seed kernels, others didn’t.
 Let’s talk about that.

 In the 1800’s there was great interest in making cultivars out of native plums and by 1901 there were over 300 of them.
 But mechanization of fruit production in the early 1900’s led growers away from the native varieties though there has been some interest of late to use the native plums again as a high-value specialty crop.